betheden/hebrew-grammar/content/conjunction.rst

 לֽוּ
 ----

-This term is a conditional conjunction, similar to אִם but used only to express hypothetical conditions.
+This term is a :ref:`conditional<conjunction-conditional>` conjunction, similar to אִם but used only to express hypothetical conditions.
 The word can also appear in the alternate forms לוּא and לֻא.
 This conjunction either: 1) expresses a condition that cannot (or probably will not) happen, usually translated